jquintus/resume/readme.md

 ## Introduction

 If you're a developer geek like I am, you'll want to check this out.
 This repository builds my resume using continuous integration.
-Seriously!
 You can find the live resume **[here](http://jquintus.azurewebsites.net/)**.

 This resume is generated with the Class2 Theme ([npm](https://www.npmjs.com/package/jsonresume-theme-class2) /[GitHub](https://github.com/jquintus/jsonresume-theme-class)).